Compare with Strawman Has a Point, where you don't so much gain sympathy for the antagonists as lose it for the protagonists.

 Mary Bennett, from Pride and Prejudice, was supposed to be, in her own way, just as annoying as Lydia and Kitty.
 However, the fact that she's the "plain" one who avoids going out because she doesn't want to here about how ugly she is compared to her sisters makes her an underdog from the start.
 Given the importance placed on women in general, and the Bennett girls in particular, needing to marry, it's not surprising that she does everything in her power to try to develop other talents to make up for her lack of beauty, or that she tries to show off those talents as much as possible.
 The fact that she's not really all that smart or talented just makes her more woobie-ish.
 Add in the fact that she's described as "bookish", and it's not surprising that the modern (bookish) readers of Pride and Prejudice are inclined to sympathize with her more than Austen intended.

-Fifty Shades of Grey: Christian Grey's deceased mother, Ella, is repeatedly called "the crack whore" by her son and he claims she made him go hungry or defended him from her pimp.
+Christian Grey's deceased mother, Ella, is repeatedly called "the crack whore" by her son and he claims she made him go hungry and complains that she should have defended him from her pimp.
 However, judging by flashbacks, she couldn't defend herself when her pimp started attacking her, much less her son.
 Grey also mentions that she made a birthday cake for him, so she was obviously doing her best.
 She was also very young and might have given birth when she was a teen, possibly a runaway.
 Add in that some pimps get their hookers addicted to drugs to keep them from running and Ella comes off more as a Hooker with a Heart of Gold than she was intended.

 Leila Williams, one of the previous subs, is an odd case.
 Grey keeps insisting she needs help due to being mentally ill, but Ana only treats her with contempt (because she thinks Leila is trying to lure Grey away from her) and envy (because she's a better submissive).
 There's also a strong indication that Leila's relationship with Grey led her to develop PTSD.
 Also, when she approaches Ana in book 3 to apologize for threatening her, Grey threatens to cut her off from psychiatric help she desperately needs and art school if she ever talks to Ana again.